anhnguyendepocen/rethinking_examples/06-InformationCriteria.md

 Manual AIC calculation
 ----------------------

+Deviance measures relative model fit using the log-likelihood of the data.
+The information criteria adjust the deviance to make a prediction about the model's deviance given some new out-of-sample data.
+These information criterion therefore estimate a model's relative predictive accurary.

 To figure out what the information criteria are measuring, I want to calculate them by hand.
 The AIC works on classical models, so I wrote a helper function to convert an RStanArm glm model into a classical glm model.

 ``` r
 # Refit a stanreg model using glm.
 Assumes no other glm arguments are used